idrisr/notes/CoreData2.md

 ### NSPersistentStoreCoordinator

 Instances of `NSPersistentStoreCoordinator` associate persistent stores (by type) with a model (or more accurately, a configuration of a model) and serve to mediate between the persistent store or stores and the managed object context or contexts.
 Instances of `NSManagedObjectContext` use a coordinator to save object graphs to persistent storage and to retrieve model information.
 A context without a coordinator is not fully functional as it cannot access a model except through a coordinator.
 The coordinator is designed to present a façade to the managed object contexts such that a group of persistent stores appears as an aggregate store.
 A managed object context can then create an object graph based on the union of all the data stores the coordinator covers.

-### Filemanager

 ### NSEntityDescription